Posts

 Find more information on GC tuning in native images in the official GraalVM documentation.

 Liberica Native Image Kit (NIK), a GraalVM-based utility for turning JVM-based applications into native executables, provides all these GC implementations.
 In addition, Liberica NIK is always based on the latest versions of GraalVM and Liberica JDK 11 or 17 with fixed bugs and improvements.
-Try it out and see how it accelerates the startup of your application!

 Garbage Collection best practices

-But for now, we would like to give general recommendations on taking care of garbage collection:
+Here, we would like to give general recommendations on taking care of garbage collection:

 • Don’t start tuning the GC when it is unnecessary.
 Small applications that don’t handle large amounts of data do well with automatic garbage collection.
 But even in the case of large enterprise apps, make sure that default GC settings are to blame before making changes.
-But even in this case, try switching to another GC, whose default setting may be more optimal for your application
+But even in this case, try switching to another GC, whose default setting may be more optimal for your application.

 • There are three performance goals of GC tuning: throughput, latency, and footprint.
 Pick two and work towards them, as these goals usually compete.
 For instance, the more memory you allocate to your app, the better the throughput, but the longer the pause times.
-On the other hand, the smaller the heap, the lower the latency, but frequent pauses lead to deteriorated throughput
+On the other hand, the smaller the heap, the lower the latency, but frequent pauses lead to deteriorated throughput.

 • To adjust the GC parameters, you must understand how your JVM behaves and what is happening in the heap.
-Use Java monitoring tools such as JFR, Mission Control, jstats, or other profilers to gather the metrics on footprint, garbage collection, and performance in general
+Use Java monitoring tools such as JFR, Mission Control, jstats, or other profilers to gather the metrics on footprint, garbage collection, and performance in general.

 • Learn to understand the GC logs that provide exhaustive information on garbage collector behavior, memory reclamation and allocation, pause length, and so on.
 To enable GC logs, run